-Last week, the federal government issued a draft Supplemental Environmental Impact Statement (SEIS) and, once again, rubberstamped Cape Wind’s outdated, expensive, and poorly sited project.
+The federal government issued a draft Supplemental Environmental Impact Statement (SEIS) and, once again, rubberstamped Cape Wind’s outdated, expensive, and poorly sited project.
 Our fight to save the Sound must continue as strong as ever!

-The just-released draft SEIS leaves Cape Wind’s lease in place.
+The draft SEIS leaves Cape Wind’s lease in place.
 As long as Cape Wind holds this lease, which is valid through the year 2041, Nantucket Sound remains vulnerable to development.

 - The project and the environmental review are both outdated.